Are Indiana Records Public?

 Per the Indiana Public Records Law, record seekers do not need to present a statement of purpose before accessing public records.
 However, custodian agencies may require some level of identification from requesters before providing access to public records in their custody.

-Record seekers in Indiana may file a denial of disclosure case in the Circuit or Superior Court when a custodian agency denies their request.
+Per Indiana Public Records Law, a person has the right to access public records maintained by state government agencies.
+Hence, a record seeker can conduct a public data search on anyone in the state.
+Record seekers in Indiana may file a denial of disclosure case in the Circuit or Indiana Superior Court when a custodian agency denies their request.
 Under the IC 5-14-3-9, a denial of disclosure occurs when a government agency denies an in-person request within 24 hours.
-On the other hand, a denial of disclosure for mail requests occurs seven days after the agency received the request for public records.
+On the other hand, a denial of disclosure for mail requests occurs seven days after the agency receives the request for public records.

 Once the requester files an action with the court, the court will determine if the denial of disclosure aligns with the state statutes.
 Furthermore, the court will rule in favor of the requester if there's substantial proof that the denial of access is unfair or without legal reasons.